-Calendar: ooh, a lovely datebook.
+Calendar for iPad: ooh, a lovely datebook.

 Very pretty, and of course... you naturally know how to use it.
 Just swipe to turn the page.

-To turn the page, you have to use one of these tiny buttons at bottom.
+Except, um, no. To turn the page, you have to use one of these tiny buttons at bottom.